wilschmidtt/MMA-Winner-Predicting-Artificial-Neural-Network/README.md

 ## Acknowledgments

 * Huge shoutout to Rajeev Warrier for scraping this data from the UFCstats website using Beautiful Soup!
 I did not use any of his preprocessed data files, simply the raw dataset, and then preprocessed it myself.
-I can't thank him enough for providing this dataset on Kaggle!
 * [Rajeev's Kaggle Profile](https://www.kaggle.com/rajeevw)
 * [Rajeev's Github Profile](https://github.com/WarrierRajeev?tab=repositories)